UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** All good.
 We went through some of the Community Updates that we had, and then we're going back to the community a little bit in the Pre AMA Channel.

-**Algy:** Universe just dropped this tweet from the Riyuki NFT, and it talks about how they're saying that we're a partnership with Universe.
-So basically, what's going on here is our friend Endgame from the community releasing an NFT project that he wanted to donate half the money to Universe.
+**Algy:** Universe just dropped this tweet from the [Riyuki NFT](https://twitter.com/Riyuki_nft), and it talks about how they're saying that we're a partnership with Universe.

+So basically, what's going on here is our friend [Endgame](https://twitter.com/endygamie) from the community releasing an NFT project and he wanted to donate half the money to Universe.
 It wasn't to have us help him build it necessarily just for us to say this exists.
-Do you know what I mean?
-This project exists, and he wanted it to be one of the first projects released on our Minting and Marketplace Platform.
+Endgame wanted it to be one of the first projects released on our Minting and Marketplace Platform.
 So we just thought that was cool—all power to anybody who wants to support the DAO.

 Of course, we don't expect this.
-That's cool that Endgame decided that was something you wanted to do, this project.
+That's cool that Endgame decided that was something you wanted to do— this project.

 **Tyler:** I wanted to clarify, by the way, that this is the Endgame, who was supportive of our project from the very beginning.
 He's a very involved community member that came over from Barnbridge.
 So a big part of this is especially for the super active community members.
 We ultimately want to support and empower people who have followed and stuck with us, and we're extremely helpful initially.

 **Algy:** Yeah, exactly.
 That drop.
 I don't know exactly.
 I've been talking to him about it, and it seems like it'll be cool.
 The art is amazing, and it seems different.
 I know it's in its early stages.
 I'm in this little channel where there's an activity every day, and they have a pretty severe team working on it.
 So we'll see how it turns out.
 You'll hear more about it, though, when our Marketplace drops because that's where they want it to sell and trade.

 That's just cool to me that Endgame is working on that and believes in us because I think it's a cool project.
-It is WFi, so I hope no one gets offended by it.
+It is Waifu, so I hope no one gets offended by it.
 It's more about just the concept that that person was an early contributor who is just trying to give back.
 A lot of Universe, me as well, when I first started helping with Universe, I was offering to help for free.
 And it's just because it's helped change my life.
 Even if that sounds corny, I want to get back in any way I can, if that makes sense.
 So I can relate to it.

-**Tyler:** I'm also working on a custom drop for the polymorph.
+**Tyler:** I'm also working on a custom drop for the Polymorph.

 I have not told anyone that I've self-funded up to this point.
 I'm going to give 100% of the proceeds to the DAO.
 Hopefully, the DAO and community will allow me to vote that out to myself to compensate an army of 3D modellers and gaming people I've been recruiting for the past 2 months.
-To build a Metaverse for the polymorphs.
+To build a Metaverse for the Polymorphs.
 And we'll call it redacted because I'm not going to tell anybody what the name is.

 I haven't brought it to the Universe team other than a few members because I don't want anyone distracted while working on the marketplace.
 But I will say that it's dope AF, and that's what I want to do with the capital from the drop.
 So I think it's in everybody's best interest because I want us to have a cool-ass Metaverse.
 But that is super alpha.
 And yeah, ultimately, the DAO can decide if they will allow me to use those funds to compensate this army of people that I've been recruiting.

 **Algy:** Yeah.
 I have no idea what Tyler is talking about, but I get what he just said.
 Yeah, exactly.
 So he's not making that up.
 He's been working on something.
 He's been busy.

-**Tyler:** But I gave that to FLUF World because it was too close, and I wanted to look and feel more like a polymorph type thing.
+**Tyler:** I gave Goblin Town to FLUF World because it was too close to something they're working on, and I want it to look and feel more like a Polymorph type thing.

 So, yeah, the Polymorphs will be a part of this Metaverse.
 If all of this is successful long-term, I'll probably want to build Lobby Lobsters into it, but no promises.
-It's not going to be cheap what I'm trying to build.
+It's not going to be cheap— what I'm trying to build.

 **Ryan:** Yeah.
-I don't know all the details or any of them, but I know I'm voting yes, so that's going to be fun.
+I don't know all the details or any of that, but I know I'm voting yes, so that's going to be fun.

 **Algy:** Wait, so what did Troy show us?
 He made a whole channel to show us something during the AMA.
 I want to know.